What is the difference between AIR³ and a tablet with the same look one can find on internet/Alibaba?

 AIR³ is much more than just a tablet + XCTrack.
 Besides all the customisations that have been done, we have developed a special firmware and a special additional app (AIR³ Manager) to manage other features.

-We have also developed a special base to tilt the screen.
-With such device, it is important to have the screen perpendicular to the look.
+We have also developed different bases to tilt the screen.
+Having the screen perpendicular to the look increases the readability.
 Watch the video that shows how important it is to tilt the screen to optimize the readability.

 XCTrack for AIR³